tfsojon/richinsql-blog/content/post/2021-12-13-sending-results-as-csv.md

 ### The Query Variable

-The query that will be used to genreate the CSV needs to go into a variable, this is so it can be passed it into sp_send_dbmail at the end of the procedure, sp_send_dbmail will then create and attach the results to the CSV using the parameters provided.
+The query that will be used to generate the CSV needs to go into a variable, this is so it can be passed it into sp_send_dbmail at the end of the procedure, sp_send_dbmail will then create and attach the results to the CSV using the parameters provided.

 Setting NOCOUNT to ON also prevents the total number of rows that were returned from the query being included in the output file, that isn't something that we want in the CSV so it is excluded.